Learning with Delayed Payoffs in Population Games using Kullback-Leibler Divergence Regularization: Simulations with Numerical Examples

-As illustrated in Fig.~\ref{fig:kld_rl_b}, resulting social state trajectories converge to the unique Nash equilibrium of \eqref{eq:rps_game}.
-This can be compared to the time-delay case considered in Section~\ref{sec:congestion_game_simulation}, shown in Fig.~\ref{fig:standard_logit_models_smoothing_pdm}, where the state trajectories derived by the logit protocol either exhibit oscillation around the Nash equilibrium (when $\eta$ is small) or converge to a stationary point located away from the Nash equilibrium (when $\eta$ is large).
+As illustrated in Fig.~\ref{fig:kld_rl_b}, the resulting social state trajectories converge to the unique Nash equilibrium of \eqref{eq:rps_game}.
+Similar to the time-delay case considered in \S\ref{sec:congestion_game_simulation}, as shown in Fig.~\ref{fig:standard_logit_models_smoothing_pdm}, the state trajectories derived by the logit protocol either exhibit oscillation around the Nash equilibrium (when $\eta$ is small) or converge to a stationary point located away from the Nash equilibrium (when $\eta$ is large).

-To assess the efficacy of the KLD-RL model for each population to learn an effective strategy profile in the zero-sum game, we evaluate the maximum gain $\max_{i \in \{1, 2, 3\}} \mathcal F_i^2 (x(t))$ of population~2 (the opponent of population~1), using the social state $x(t)$ that results from the logit protocol \eqref{eq:StandardLogitProgotol} with $\eta = 0.1, 0.6$ and the KLD-RL protocol \eqref{eq:kld_rl} with ${\eta = 0.6}$.
-As shown in Fig.~\ref{fig:performance_comparison_b}, only the social state trajectory determined by \eqref{eq:kld_rl} converges to the strategy profile at which the maximum gain of population~2 is minimized.
+To assess the efficacy of the KLD-RL model in enabling each population to learn an effective strategy profile in the zero-sum game, we evaluate the maximum gain $\max_{i \in \{1, 2, 3\}} \mathcal F_i^2 (x(t))$ of population~2 (the opponent of population~1), using the social state $x(t)$ resulting from the logit protocol \eqref{eq:StandardLogitProtocol} with $\eta = 0.1, 0.6$ and the KLD-RL protocol \eqref{eq:kld_rl} with ${\eta = 0.6}$.
+As shown in Fig.~\ref{fig:performance_comparison_b}, the social state trajectory determined by \eqref{eq:kld_rl} converges to the strategy profile at which the maximum gain of population~2 is minimized, whereas the trajectories determined by the logit protocol do not.

-\subsection{Selection of regularization weight $\eta$}
+\subsection{Selection of Regularization Weight $\eta$}

 As stated in Theorems~\ref{theorem:stability_time_delay} and \ref{theorem:stability_smoothing_pdm}, a proper selection of $\eta$ in \eqref{eq:closed_loop_a} is critical.
-In particular, for \eqref{eq:population_game_time_delay} and \eqref{eq:smoothing_pdm}, $\eta$ needs to be larger than $B_{D \mathcal F}$ and $\frac{1}{4} \|F - F^T\|_2$, respectively, to ensure convergence to the Nash equilibrium set.
-In practice, unless the payoff function $\mathcal F$ is available, the agents need to estimate upper bounds on $B_{D \mathcal F}$ and $\frac{1}{4} \|F - F^T\|_2$ and select $\eta$ to be larger than these estimates.
+In particular, for \eqref{eq:population_game_time_delay} and \eqref{eq:smoothing_pdm}, $\eta$ needs to be larger than $\frac{B_{D \mathcal F}(2+B_{\dot d})}{2}$ and $\frac{1}{4} \|F - F'\|_2$, respectively, to ensure convergence to the Nash equilibrium set.
+In practice, unless the payoff function $\mathcal F$ is available, the agents need to estimate upper bounds on $\frac{B_{D \mathcal F}(2+B_{\dot d})}{2}$ and $\frac{1}{4} \|F - F'\|_2$ and select $\eta$ to be larger than these estimates.
 When these estimates are conservative, the agents will select unnecessarily large $\eta$.